On day 127 of my 366-day self-care challenge, I reassembled my first aid kit.

-We all have them: expired medications, salves and ointments lingering in our first aid kits.
+We all have them: expired medications, salves and ointments, and other questionable bandages lingering in our first aid kits.

-Then, I carefully made a list of items that needed to be replaced.
-Since most products expire within a year of purchase, it can be expensive to keep them on-hand if you won’t likely need them.
-For that reason, I now purchase seasonal allergy supplies in the Spring, being careful not to over-purchase since I’ll likely have to toss them by the time next spring rolls around.
-Likewise, I purchase other cold/flu-type medication only as needed (and thankfully, that isn’t very often).
+Then I made a shopping list of items that needed to be replaced.
+Since most products expire within a year or so of purchase, it can be expensive to keep them on hand if you won’t likely use them.
+For that reason, I now purchase seasonal allergy supplies only in the Spring, being careful not to over-purchase since I’ll likely have to toss them by the time the next season rolls around.
+Likewise, I’ve decided to start buying cold/flu medication only as needed (and thankfully, that isn’t very often).

 Ensuring that you have a well-stocked first aid kit isn’t just a self-care activity–it’s a family-care activity.